 In this collection, Collins explores the words and ideas of Black feminist intellectuals and writers both in and outside of academia.

 This extensively researched text examines the relationships between Black and white women, exposes societal challenges, and looks for ways to bridge the gap.

-A list like this would be incomplete without Audre Lorde.
+Any anti-racist reading list would be incomplete without Audre Lorde.
 In this definitive collection of essays, Lorde tackles racism, homophobia, sexism and more from the perspective of a Black lesbian woman.

 In this influential 1963 essay, Baldwin calls upon American to “end the racial nightmare…and change the history of the world.”